xabuloes/butler.js/README.md

 Two example use cases are:

- - Usage your phone by using a that supports speech recognition (e.g. Google Chrome for Android)
+ - Usage on your phone by using a that supports speech recognition (e.g. Google Chrome for Android)
- - Usage as a home system (e.g. on a Raspberry Pi equipped with microphones and speakers), so you have an omnipresent assistant in your room(s)
+ - Usage as a stationary home system (e.g. on a Raspberry Pi equipped with microphones and speakers), so you have an omnipresent assistant in your room(s)

 ## Usage